augustt198/OvercastStats/README.md

 * When creating commit messages, always use present tense.
 If you have commits that aren't present tense, they won't be accepted.
 * Always use a proper IDE, never edit code in browser, get a proper development environment (IDE, Java, Maven).
 * Test your code, its always good to run several tests before creating a pull request.
-* If you're pull request is a work in progress, then simply mention that in your pull request description.
+* If your pull request is a work in progress, then simply mention that in your pull request description.
 * Do not add tags to your pull requests, such as WIP, DONE, a collaborator will add tags where they are needed.
 *